insightfinder/iftracer-sdk/README.md

 # Example Usage
 if __name__ == "__main__":
-    # Set your OpenAI API key.
-Need to remove these 2 lines after setting up api key env variable in GAI server
+    # Set your OpenAI API key here or export it as environment variable.
     openai.api_key = <Your OpenAI API Key>
     Iftracer.init(api_endpoint=<Your OpenTelemetry API Endpoint>)  # Make sure to include the license key provided by InsightFinder when creating an OpenTelemetry API Endpoint messages = [